NREL/SOEP-QSS/Dependencies.md

   - Idea: initialize in dependency DAG order but we can have loops including self-observers
   - Idea: use non-dd ND method for init in a first pass to have something OK in there and then do real init
   - Idea: repeat init until values don't change ???
-- Also can have order dependency in advance ops!
 - Try phased Observers events for observer advance calls from advance_observer instead of direct calls
   - Allows ad hoc Observers collection for pooled ops and to elim duplication
   - Avoids order dependence of observer updates within each phase
-- Does simultaneous observer update need to defer x rep updates to avoid order dependence?
-  - If r1 and r2 R vars are interdependent and both getting observer updates in the same phase then yes should defer
-    - x_0_ values can be interdependent so 1/2/3 calls aren't enough to avoid order dependency
-    - With ND dependency is more complex
-  - Use advance_observer_F() to do the deferred assignments
-- Should simultaneous requantization also defer all updates (due to ND)?
 - Add rep lookup API for propagation (calls from set observees) (maybe p(t)) that is same as
   - q(t) for state variables (add an #ifdef to build with this as x(t) for x propagation)
   - x(t) for other variables
   - Don't forward calls to avoid an extra virtual call layer unless you do the (static cast?) trick to suppress virtual lookup
   - Reason: R1/2/3 can be observees and have a lower order q rep and requantize so state variable calling fmu_set_observees_q() will get their q reps: For now set their q rep to == x rep so not a problem
-  - Alternative is to make R1/2/3 q(.) calls return full x state or x state w/o highest order term and just use reduced order "q" internally to set next tE value: Did this fo rnow
+  - Alternative is to make R1/2/3 q(.) calls return full x state or x state w/o highest order term and just use reduced order "q" internally to set next tE value: Did this for now
-  - Can defer for now since state vars use x-based observees
+  - Can defer for now since state vars use X-based observees
 - Variable_Con: advance_connection vs advance_connection_observer ?
   - Use advance_connection_observer from BIDR observer advance also?
   - Call advance_observers from advance_connection_observer?
-  - Add advance_ns_observers?
   - Are connection variables acting as state vars or R or ?
 How do they propagate updates and get propagated updates?
+- Combine Triggers_R and Triggers_ZC into Triggers_DD and (?) do those requants together (need revised sort index)
+- Observers: Combine R and ZC ranges and advance ops into DD (need revised sort index)
+- Observers: Consider sep deriv arrays for each order and do one phase call with all those values: Fewer virtual calls but a lot more array storage (but storage reused for ad hoc Observers)
+- Do Inputs need deferred updates in advance_discrete?
+Only if non-Inputs (that might have Input observees) can be part of the same discrete event pass

 ## Done
 - Add observer advance calls in BIDR observer advance ops